If you are one of those who has registered to declare, thank you for joining the movement!

 As the impacts of climate change are accelerating it is so vital that we face the truth, demand action, support each other and express solidarity with affected communities.
-The first wave of Declarations was launched on 3rd April.
-More events may follow, in which we can celebrate those who have declared.
-Until then, there is no need to wait.
-Here are some suggestions for making your own announcement.

 - Decide how you will communicate your decision and what you plan to do next.